airbytehq/airbyte/docs/career-and-open-positions/operations-manager.md

 ## **Responsibilities**

 * Lead efforts on growth experimentations
-* Help on day-to-day operations \(contracts, compliance, creating sanbox accounts for our connector teams, customer calls, etc.\)
+* Help with day-to-day operations \(contracts, compliance, creating sandbox accounts for our connector teams, customer calls, etc.\)
 * Help on the creation of content with the community \(case studies, etc.\)
 * Help set up internal tools \(community dashboards, etc\)
 * Be a force in the community!